Know your tax: interest deductibility and the bright-line test

 It’s important to get independent advice

-If you own a residential investment property, it’s a good idea to understand the changes to interest deductibility and the bright-line test and how they might impact you.
+If you own a residential investment property, it’s a good idea to understand how the changes to interest deductibility and the bright-line test could impact you.
 We recommend you contact your tax advisor or accountant.
 You’ll also find information on the Inland Revenue website.

 How we can help

-Whether you’re buying your first investment property, looking to expand your portfolio, or wanting to manage your existing property loans, our Mobile Mortgage Managers are specifically trained to help you achieve your property investment goals.
-We’re happy to talk to you over the phone or in person – whatever suits you.
+Whether you’re buying your first investment property, looking to expand your portfolio, or wanting to manage your existing property loans, our team of Mobile Mortgage Managers are trained to help you achieve your property investment goals.

 Important information